Rimosolia/Traffic-signs-recognition/README.md

 # Traffic Signs Recognition

 ### Objective
 We aim to build the traffic signs detection models from the scratch and research the concept of YOLO framework for solving video object detection problem.
+After that, we intend to implement Machine Learning on Microcontroller (such as ESP32 , STM32, Arduino,...)
 ### Dataset
 We use the coco128 dataset.
 You can check and download them from: [Kaggle](https://www.kaggle.com/ultralytics/coco128)